GuOrg/Gu.Wpf.Media/README.md

         }
     }

-    private void OnProgressSliderDragStarted(object sender, DragStartedEventArgs e)
+    private void OnToggleFullScreenExecuted(object sender, ExecutedRoutedEventArgs e)
     {
+        if (this.WindowStyle == WindowStyle.SingleBorderWindow)
+        {
+            this.stretch = this.MediaElement.Stretch;
+            this.MediaElement.Stretch = Stretch.Uniform;
+            this.WindowStyle = WindowStyle.None;
+            this.SizeToContent = SizeToContent.Manual;
-        this.mediaState = this.MediaElement.State;
+            this.WindowState = WindowState.Maximized;
-        this.MediaElement.Pause();
         }

-    private void OnProgressSliderDragCompleted(object sender, DragCompletedEventArgs e)
+        else
         {
-        if (this.mediaState == MediaState.Play)
-        {
-            this.MediaElement.Play();
+            this.MediaElement.Stretch = this.stretch;
+            this.WindowStyle = WindowStyle.SingleBorderWindow;
+            this.SizeToContent = SizeToContent.WidthAndHeight;
+            this.WindowState = WindowState.Normal;
         }
     }
 }